Becoming a Client

 Step 6: Maintenance & Ongoing Care

-When you enroll in TLC™, you get proactive support to keep everything aligned with your goals—without surprise fees for routine guidance.
+When you enroll in our Maintenance Program, you get proactive support to keep everything aligned with your goals, without surprise fees for routine guidance.

-Our goal: an ongoing relationship—not a one-time transaction—so your plan stays aligned with your life.
+We enjoy an ongoing multigenerational relationship with our clients (not a one-time transactions), so your plan stays aligned with your life.

 Guidance You Can Trust